Hours: Mon-Fri 8:30AM-5:00PM ET

 Each Medical Savings Account plan is made up of two parts: the insurance plan and the medical savings account.

 The insurance plan is offered through a private company but approved by the Medicare program.
 Compared to traditional Medicare Advantage plans, MSA plans tend to have high deductibles.
-For example, the maximum deductible allowed by law for Medicare MSA plans in 2023 is $15,750.
 The actual deductible will vary from plan to plan, however.

 This deductible is prorated based on when you enroll in the plan.
 So, if you start your plan on July 1 and the annual deductible is $8,000, your deductible for the rest of the year may be $4,000.
 Once you reach your deductible, your plan pays for Medicare insurance-covered services.